Qualifications

 Postgraduate supervision

-Professor Walker currently supervises in the fields of sociology of chronic illness and multimorbidity.
+Professor Walker currently supervises in the fields of sociology of chronic and advanced illness, health inequalities.